 Image from AUVON on Amazon.com

 An important part of taking care of yourself post-stroke is taking your medications on time.
-Organizing medications can be a tedious and challenging task for some, especially if you have memory problems.
+Medications may be a challenging and time-consuming task for some, with the potential to forget if you took your pills correctly, especially if you have memory problems.

-Pill boxes allow you to organize your medications for the week in one go!
-You can also get one that allows you to differentiate between morning and afternoon medications.
+Pill boxes allow you to organize your medications for the week.
+You can also choose one that allows you to differentiate between morning, afternoon, and evening medications.

 8. Toilet Aids